 With so much at stake—between admission odds and scholarship eligibility—it’s not a good idea to wait for the last minute to start studying for the ACT and SAT.
 Experts suggest starting from your sophomore or junior year.
 One thing that can help is the SAT and ACT Question of the Day features that both test providers offer.

 The ‘Question of the Day’ feature is a unique offering in the official SAT app—Daily Practice for the New SAT.
 This app has been developed to help students get the practice that they need to get acquainted with the curriculum.
 It also provides types of questions that are asked in the SAT and ACT.

 This feature allows students to answer one question every day while allowing students access to exclusive official content.
 It also gives out optional hints and explanations to help you understand how the solution was obtained.

 ACT’s Question of the Day Email

 On ACT’s official site, students can sign up for over 100 free practice questions, all pulled from previous ACTs.
-A weekly email containing the answers to questions, as well as their explanations, can help students get a feel for the types of questions they’ll face.
+A weekly email containing the answers to questions, as well as their explanations.
+It can help students get a feel for the types of questions they’ll face.

 Why Daily Questions Can Help

-Starting early with the Question of the Day method is especially important as the method of testing requires test takers to be very quick in answering questions and any kind of anxiety impairs performance in these tests.
+Starting early with the Question of the Day method is especially important.
+The method of testing requires test takers to be very quick in answering questions.
+Any kind of anxiety impairs performance in these tests.
 Getting acquainted with the types of questions asked and the format of the exams can help reduce anxiety and allows you to score higher in both, the SAT and the ACT.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!